wentam/bottom-bracket/README.typ

 // * So it's a macro assembler? (no)
 // * So it's a text generator? (no)
 // * These are not like C template/substitution macros.

+// Possible handy quotes:
+//
+// bottom-bracket is a minimal, working counterexample to common assumptions in language design.
+//
+// bottom-bracket is not intended as a Forth replacement or critique.
+Forth explores a different design space.
+This project asks a different question.
+//
+// This is not a comparison with existing languages, and discussion framed as ‘X already does this’ is orthogonal to the goal of the project.
+//
+// This project isn’t attempting to evaluate expressiveness across languages.
+The writeup focuses on a different design axis.